-The interest rate risk arises when the interest received on the Mortgage Loans is insufficient to cover the fixed interest due on the Subordinated Loan.
-Such risk is partially mitigated by the fact that the interest rate for each mortgage receivable must be at least 1.5%.
-The servicer is contractually obliged to offer a reset rate that is at least equal to 1.5%.
+The interest rate risk arises when the interest received on the Mortgages Loans is insufficient to cover the fixed interest due on the Subordinated Loan.

 Moreover, historically, the weighted average interest rate on the Mortgage Loans has been sufficient to cover the interest due on the Subordinated Loan.